buildstar-online/unity-webgl-nginx/README.md

 ## Requirements

-A Kubernetes cluster running [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) and the [Kubernetes Ingress-Nginx](https://github.com/kubernetes/ingress-nginx) controller.
+You will need either a Kubernetes cluster running [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) and the [Kubernetes Ingress-Nginx](https://github.com/kubernetes/ingress-nginx) controller, a virtual machine, or a bare-metal host.

-If you do not have a cluster or single-node available, the following resources can guide you through using Terraform to create one using various cloud providers.
+If you do not have any of those available, the following resources can guide you through using Terraform to create one using various cloud providers.

 - [Equinix Metal](https://github.com/buildstars-online/modules-equinix-tf-spot)
 - [Azure](https://github.com/buildstars-online/azure-tf-starter)
 - [Google Cloud Platform](https://github.com/buildstars-online/gcp-tf-starter)
 - [Amazon Web Services](https://github.com/buildstars-online/modules-aws-ec2)

-For Bare Meatl and Single-Node installations, I advise using [K3s](https://k3s.io/).
-For a batteries-included installation, my preference is to set it up via [smol-k8s-lab](https://github.com/small-hack/smol-k8s-lab) which installs ArgoCD, Nginx, CertManager, and Metallb.
+## k3s Quick Start

-## Quick Start
+I advise using [K3s](https://k3s.io/) as it's very easy to deploy on Bare Metal and VMs as Single-Node cluster.
+This example shows a minimum-viable deployment.

 1. Download and install K3s